hrydgard/ppsspp-site/docs/reference/ios-support.md

 ## Sideloading

 Before the policy change, you had to "sideload" PPSSPP onto an iPhone, which there are many ways to do.
 You still have to do this if you want JIT functionality, but since as mentioend it's not that critical for PSP emulation performance, I expect fewer people will pick this option.
+Currently, no ipa build with JIT is officially maintained so you're on your own.

 ## Unofficial sideload installation guide